vetolet/sddm-theme-minesddm/README.md

 - **SDDM**: Ensure that SDDM is installed and set as your system’s display manager.
 - **Qt**: Requires Qt 5.15 or later.
 - **Dependencies**: Confirm that your system has all SDDM, QT, and other system-specific dependencies installed.
+For example `qt5-quickcontrols2`, `layer-shell-qt5`, and `layer-shell-qt`.

 ### Manual Instalation